 This Energy Efficient Home Tax Credit, A.K.A.
-EPAct Tax Credit, expired as of December 31st, 2016.
+EPAct Tax Credit, expired as of December 31st, 2017.
 This credit has expired and then got extended at various times since it was created back in 2005.
-Recent updates from our industry leaders on the Energy Efficient Home Tax Credit renewal are not looking good.
-We are hearing it is unlikely the current administration will renew this credit.
+Recent updates from our industry leaders on the Energy Efficient Home Tax Credit renewal are questionable.
 RESNET and other industry allies are in the process of creating a new proposed credit to pitch to Congress.
 This is only in the beginning stages at this point and the likelihood of it getting passed is unknown.
 We will be following this topic closely and post future updates on our site.

 How does a home qualify for the Energy Efficient Home Tax Credit?

 A home can qualify for this credit if it meets the 50% energy efficient standard.
 The house has to be certified to have an annual level of heating and cooling energy consumption at least 50% below the annual level of a comparable dwelling unit and has building envelop improvements that account for at least 1/5 of the 50% reduction in energy consumption.
 The home has to be rated by a 3rd party rater, such as GreenEdge, to verify whether or not the home passes.
 GreenEdge can evaluate whether or not the home will pass prior to it being started.
 We can model the home into our software from blue prints and specs to determine if the home passes.
 If it does not pass, we can help you make adjustments prior to breaking ground.
 There are two site visits by GreenEdge, one at pre-drywall and a final one once the home is completed.
 The final site visit will include some testing to verify final certification.
 This process is called a HERS Index Rating.

 What if the home is already built or in the process of being built?